Shipping (fandom): Naming conventions

-Various naming conventions have developed in different online communities to refer to prospective couples, likely due to the ambiguity and cumbersomeness of the "Character 1 and Character 2" format.
-The first method deployed was using a slash, first used for Kirk/Spock.
+Various naming conventions have developed in different online communities to refer to shipped couples, likely due to the ambiguity and cumbersomeness of the "Character 1 and Character 2" format.

+The first method was using a slash, first used for Kirk/Spock.
 This is today mainly used for same-sex ships; fanfiction with these pairings is known as slash fiction.

-Name blending is often used to refer to a couple, like 'Reylo' for Kylo Ren and Rey in Star Wars franchise, 'Destiel' for Dean Winchester and Castiel in the Supernatural TV series, and 'Bubbline' referring to Princess Bubblegum and Marceline the Vampire Queen in Adventure Time.
+Name blending is often used to refer to a couple, like "Reylo" for Kylo Ren and Rey in Star Wars franchise, "Destiel" for Dean Winchester and Castiel in the Supernatural TV series, "Sonamy" for Sonic the Hedgehog and Amy Rose in the Sonic the Hedgehog series and "Bubbline" referring to Princess Bubblegum and Marceline the Vampire Queen in Adventure Time.
 Portmanteaus and clipped compounds are used not only to abbreviate character pairings but also to create a name for the ship itself.
-For example, 'Klance' forms a clipped compound, and an abbreviated form of the complete names Keith and Lance in Voltron: Legendary Defender.
-'Sculder' in this case Dana Scully and Fox Mulder in The X-Files, is an example of surnames being blended, although most X-Files fans use the term "MSR" (Mulder-Scully Relationship), as is "MoonBoon" to stand for Zarya Moonwolf and Kitty Boon in Mysticons.
-In other cases, first names of characters are merged, like the ships for Marcy Wu and Anne Boonchuy (Marcanne), Sasha Waybright and Marcy Wu (Sasharcy), and Sasha Waybright and Anne Boonchuy (Sashanne) in Amphibia.
-These combinations of names often follow systematic phonological principles, in which the first character in the ship’s name is seen as the ‘dominant’ partner.
+For example, "Klance" forms a clipped compound, and an abbreviated form of the complete names Keith and Lance in Voltron: Legendary Defender.
+"Sculder" in this case Dana Scully and Fox Mulder in The X-Files, is an example of surnames being blended, although most X-Files fans use the term "MSR" (Mulder-Scully Relationship), as is "MoonBoon" to stand for Zarya Moonwolf and Kitty Boon in Mysticons.
+In other cases, first names of characters are merged, like the ships for Marcy Wu and Anne Boonchuy ("Marcanne"), Sasha Waybright and Marcy Wu ("Sasharcy"), and Sasha Waybright and Anne Boonchuy (Sashanne) in Amphibia or between Violet "Vi" and Caitlyn "Cait" Kiramman ("Caitvi" or "CaitVi") in Arcane.

+These combinations of names often follow systematic phonological principles, in which the first character in the ship's name is seen as the 'dominant' partner.
 Japanese ship naming conventions often attach names together without slashing or blending by using an XY name-name format.
-This format is ruled by boy-girl ordering, or seme-uke (top-bottom) in Yaoi.
+This format is ruled by boy-girl ordering, or seme-uke (top-bottom) in yaoi.
 In many East Asian countries there is a distinct difference between the pairing of XY and YX.
-Such as the pairing names of ‘MomoYuki’ (where Momo is dominant) vs. ‘YukiMomo’ (where Yuki is dominant) from the series Idolish7.
+Such as the pairing names of 'MomoYuki' (where Momo is dominant) vs. "YukiMomo" (where Yuki is dominant) from the series Idolish7.

 Many fandom-specific variants exist and often use fandom-specific terminology.
-These often employ words that describe the relationship between characters in the context of the fictional universe and simply add the word "Shipping" to the end.
+These often employ words that describe the relationship between characters in the context of the fictional universe and simply add the word "Shipping" to the end (For example, AmourShipping, SpecialShipping, PokeShipping, RocketShipping, and ContestShipping in Pokemon).
 Other terminology include using a combination of the characters' names and codes as a ship name.
 For instance, ship names for characters in RWBY include "Bumbleby" (Blake Belladonna and Yang Xiao Long) and "White Rose" (Weiss Schnee and Ruby Rose).